-The first and most crucial element of your game plan is to model the life that you want to export to others.
+Let these things be a long-term homework assignment for you and your spouse.
+If you both humbly process these things, it will change both of you for God’s fame and your benefit.
+The first and most crucial element of your game plan is to model the life you want to export to others.
 An excellent way to think about this is by answering the following questions:

 One of the most common critiques from children, who do not walk in the faith of their parents, is how the “religion” of their parents was not a clear and consistent representation of Jesus.
 If you want to damage your family, the easiest way to do this is to live a dualistic life.
-It doesn’t matter how smart you are or how successful you are, it’s your authentic life, good or bad, that will have the most significant impact on your family’s lives.
+It doesn’t matter how smart you are or how successful you are; it’s your authentic life, good or bad, that will have the most significant impact on your family’s lives.

-If your goal is for your spouse and children to walk in holiness, you must lead them by a bright, pure, authentic, and practical example.
+If your spouse and children’s goal is to walk in holiness, you must lead them by a bright, pure, authentic, and practical example.
 Whether you are the husband or wife, or mother or father, you are a leader, and Christ is the picture that you lead your family in emulating.

 Christ was Christ all the time.
 He was not just Christ when He was standing on a hillside teaching large crowds.
 He was always Christ, even in the lowliest of places in Israel.
 He was Christ before Herod, and He was Christ before the adulteress.
 You must be like Jesus in the workplace and the home.

 You must be like Jesus at the grocery store and your church gatherings.
 There are no days off to not act like Jesus.
-You are a 24/7 Christian (Christ follower) all the time.
-If you don’t get this first step right, it would be best not to attempt to go farther until you change.
+You are a 24/7 Christian (Christ-follower) all the time.
+If you don’t get this first step right, it would be best not to attempt to go further until you change.
 Children respect truth, not liars or hypocrites.
 Be who you are, and don’t try to be something that you are not.
 If you’re a Christian, be one all the time—even in your failures.

 Especially in your failures.
 Be honest, open, transparent, vulnerable, and accountable.
 Present to your family the life of Christ.
 Let them see what Jesus looks like through your example.
 Modeling the gospel must always precede teaching about the gospel.
-If you don’t model it well, the ones you hope will follow God will reject you, and possibly reject Him.
+If you don’t model it well, the ones you hope will follow God will reject you and possibly reject Him.

-If you are not married or do not have children, ask these questions to two or three of your trusted friends who love you and know you well enough to speak truth to you.
+If you are not married or do not have children, ask these questions to two or three of your trusted friends who love you and know you well enough to speak the truth to you.

 Perhaps you think that Jesus never repented.
 If that is what you’re thinking, you are correct.
-Jesus never repented of anything because He never sinned, which is why the second most important thing that you can do personally and for your family is to repent every time you fail to represent Jesus the right way.
+Jesus never repented of anything because He never sinned, which is why the second most crucial thing that you can do personally and for your family is to repent every time you fail to represent Jesus the right way.

 If you do not regularly practice repentance, you cannot consistently model Jesus—the person that defines you.
 Repentance is an area where I failed miserably during the early years of our marriage.
 It was the first five years of our marriage when I never confessed any sin to my wife.
 It is a horrible thing to say, but it is true.
 Though I often sinned against her, God, and my children, owning, confessing, and trying to repent of those sins was not part of my lifestyle.

 My lack of repentance skewed the message that I wanted my wife and family to hear and experience through me.
-It marginalized my sin—the things I did wrong, and it obscured the picture of Christ.
+I marginalized my sin—the things I did wrong, and it obscured the picture of Christ.
 While I would be quick to let them know where they had failed me through their misdeeds, I did not own my sins.
 I was a hypocrite.